 Mow higher (1-2 inches), mow regularly, and leave the clippings.

 “Grasscycling” or leaving the clippings on the lawn doesn’t cause thatch build up.
-But it does make lawns healthier.
-Soil organisms recycle the clippings into free fertilizer, and you save all the work of bagging.
+It makes lawns healthier.
+Soil organisms recycle the clippings into free fertilizer, and you save the work of bagging.
 Modern mulching lawn mowers make grasscycling even easier.

 Use “natural organic” or “slow release” fertilizers.

 Don’t try for a deep blue-green color – healthy lawns in our region are a lighter meadow green.

 - The best time to fertilize is September, when grass plants are building root reserves for the next year.

 - If you want to fertilize in spring, wait until May, when grass growth slows.